Cray-HPE/docs-csm/upgrade/0.9/csm-0.9.5/operations/node_management/Reboot_NCNs.md

     **NOTE:** You are doing a single worker at a time, so pleae keep track of what ncn-w0xx you are on for these steps.

-    1. Establish a console session to the NCN worker node you are rebooting.

-        **`IMPORTANT:`** If the ConMan console pod is on the worker node being rebooted you will need to re-establish your session after the Cordon/Drain in step 2

-        Locate the `Booting CSM Barebones Image` section in [Validate CSM Health](../../../../../008-CSM-VALIDATION.md#booting-csm-barebones-image).
-        Within that section, there are sub-steps for [Verify Consoles](../../../../../008-CSM-VALIDATION.md#booting-csm-barebones-image#csm-consoles) and [Watch Boot on Console](../../../../../008-CSM-VALIDATION.md#booting-csm-barebones-image#csm-watch).
-Follow these procedures to establish a console session and watch the boot-up of the appropriate NCN.

-        **NOTE:** "${CSM_SCRIPTDIR}/ncnGetXnames.sh" can be run to get the xname for each NCN.

-        **ALSO NOTE:** Exiting the connection to the console can be achieved with the `&.` command.

-    2. Check and take note of the hostname of the worker NCN by running the following command on the NCN which will be rebooted.

-        ```bash
-    	ncn-w# hostname
-    	```

-    3. Failover any postgres leader that is running on the NCN worker node you are rebooting.
+    1. Failover any postgres leader that is running on the NCN worker node you are rebooting.

         ````bash
         ncn-m001# "${CSM_SCRIPTDIR}/failover-leader.sh <node to be rebooted>"
         ````

-    4. Cordon and Drain the node
+    2. Cordon and Drain the node.
         ```bash
-        ncn-w# kubectl drain --ignore-daemonsets=true --delete-local-data=true <node to be rebooted>
+        ncn-m001# kubectl drain --ignore-daemonsets=true --delete-local-data=true <node to be rebooted>
+        ```

+    3. Establish a console session to the NCN worker node you are rebooting.

+        1. Use the `${CSM_SCRIPTDIR}/ncnGetXnames.sh` script to get the xnames for each of the NCNs.

+            ```bash
+            ncn-m001# "${CSM_SCRIPTDIR}/ncnGetXnames.sh
+            ```

+        2. Wait for the cray-conman pod to become healthy before continue:

+            ```bash
+            ncn-m001# kubectl -n services get pods -l app.kubernetes.io/name=cray-conman
+            NAME                           READY   STATUS    RESTARTS   AGE
+            cray-conman-7f956fc9bc-npf7d   3/3     Running   0          5d13h
+            ```

+        3. Use cray-conman to observe each node as it boots:

+            ```bash
+            ncn-m001# export CONMAN_POD=$(kubectl -n services get pods -l app.kubernetes.io/name=cray-conman -o json | jq -r .items[].metadata.name)
+            ncn-m001# kubectl exec -it -n services $CONMAN_POD cray-conman -- /bin/bash
+            cray-conman# conman -q
+            cray-conman# conman -j XNAME
+            ```

+        **NOTE:** Exiting the connection to the console can be achieved with the `&.` command.

+    4. Check and take note of the hostname of the worker NCN by running the following command on the NCN which will be rebooted.

+        ```bash
+    	ncn-w# hostname
     	```

     5. Reboot the selected NCN (run this command on the NCN which needs to be rebooted).